Astromundus: University of Innsbruck

-University of Innsbruck was the coordinating university of this programme.
-So prospective students need to send their application package there.
-First semester of the programme was also held at this university.
-So all the students come here for the first semester which usually starts during winter.
+University of Innsbruck was the coordinating university of this programme, and prospective students needed to send their application package there.
+First semester of the programme was also held at this university, and all the students would go there for the first semester which usually starts during winter.
 Innsbruck offer introductory graduate courses on various fields of Physics, Mathematics and Astrophysics so that students from different background can come to an equal standard and be ready for the next semesters.

 Courses offered by the University of Innsbruck are: Advanced Mathematical Methods for Astrophysicists, Concepts of Physics for Astrophysicists, Concepts of Galactic Astrophysics, Concepts of Extragalactic Astrophysics, Introduction to Radio Astronomy, Galaxy Groups, Basic Concepts of Astro- and Particle Physics, Astrophysics Laboratory etc. Among these first four courses are compulsory.
 Each of the compulsory courses carry six credits.
 In total a student need to cover 30 credits in one semester of Astromundus.